lakshaytalkstocomputer/HardcoreSeries/HardcoreGO/tdd/README.md

 ## Reflection
 * Reflection in computing is the ability of a program to examine its own structure, particularly through types; it's a form of metaprogramming.
 It's also a great source of confusion.

+## Context
+* Incoming request to a server should create a Context, and outgoing calls to server should accept a Context. the chain of functions calls between them, must propogate the Context, optionally replacing it with derived Context created using WithCancelm, WithDeadline, WithDeadline, or WithValue.
+When a Context is cancelled, all Contexts are derived from it are also canceled.